Frequently Asked Questions

 Your program fee includes several organized off-site excursions:

 1) a day trip to Thasos Town (Limenas) where you can tour the expansive archaeological ruins and excellent museum and enjoy lunch and shopping on the harbor.

-2) a Sunday morning visit to the inland village of Theologos with its folklore museum, opportunities for attending a Greek Orthodox liturgy, and sandal shopping.
+2) a visit to the inland village of Theologos with its folklore museum and sandal shopping.
 On the return from Theologos, we will stop in the coastal town of Potos for supplies, and then make a visit to the Archangelos Monastery.

 In addition to those organized excursions, you will have plenty of free time to explore the island on your own.